 Beyond being honest to your attorney to make your case go smoothly, being honest in your petition and schedules is required by law.
 You will be signing your bankruptcy documents in several different places, and each time you sign, you are affirming that the information is true and correct to the best of your knowledge under penalty of perjury.
 If you lie on your petition or schedules, you can have your discharge denied by the Court, and, if the Department of Justice decides to pursue criminal charges against you, you could go to jail.

 Bankruptcy is a very serious legal process, and perjuring yourself carries very serious consequences.
 If you need to speak with an Arlington attorney about your bankruptcy options, and how to properly plan for your bankruptcy, call a skilled Arlington TX bankruptcy lawyer today who can help guide you through the process, and make sure that your case proceeds smoothly and legally.

-Thanks to our friends and contributors from Brandy Austin Law Firm, PLLC for their insight into bankruptcy law.
+Thanks to our friends at Brandy Austin Law Firm, PLLC for their insight into bankruptcy law.